All Episodes (465)

 Strategy, Governance, and the Discipline of Direction

 Strategy formulation is often presented as a rational, linear exercise, analysing the environment, assessing internal resources, setting objectives, and choosing a path forward.
-In practice, strategy sits at the intersection of purpose, power, inform
+In practice, strategy sits at the intersection of purpose, power, information, and control.
+It is shaped not only by marke

 Ep.
 448